 Pianist Lois Vaughan has been performing professionally in Southeastern New England for over 32 years.
 Her repertoire is broad - encompassing jazz, Latin & standards, classical music, and music for dancing (includes swing, classic rock, disco, reggae & Motown).
 She plays solo piano, and works with ensembles from duos to six and eight-piece bands.
 Performances include concerts, school programs, background music for restaurants and hotels.
 She provides music for special events--weddings, private parties, corporate receptions and state dinners.
-She is currently playing monthly jazz quartet gigs at the Fifth Element in Newport and will be the house keyboard player on Thursday night Newport Dinner Cruises for Summer 2018.
+She currently plays monthly jazz quartet gigs at the Fifth Element in Newport and will be the house keyboard player on Thursday night Newport Dinner Cruises for Summer 2018.

 Lois was featured in an extensive article entitled 'Following Her Own Score' in the Sunday Providence Journal (January 11, 2004) about what it's like to be self-employed as a fulltime jazz musician.
 She was also featured in a June 18, 2008 article in Newport This Week entitled 'Musician Takes the Stage All Over Newport', and an August 8-9, 2009 Community Profile article in the Newport Daily News entitled 'In Tune With Her Calling'.